 Scoliosis is a sideways curve of the spine.
 Children and teens with scoliosis have an abnormal S-shaped or C-shaped curve of the spine.
 The curve can happen on either side of the spine and in different places in the spine.

 With treatment, observation, and follow-up with the doctor, most children and teens with scoliosis have normal, active lives.

 Who gets scoliosis?

-People of all ages can have scoliosis.
-The most common type has no known cause and occurs in children age 10 to 12 and in their early teens.
+Anyone can get scoliosis.
+However, the most common type usually occurs in children age 11 and older.
 Girls are more likely than boys to have this type of scoliosis.
-You are more likely to have scoliosis if your parent, brother or sister have it.
+You are more likely to have scoliosis if your parent, brother, or sister has it.

 What are the symptoms of scoliosis?

 Most children and teens with mild scoliosis do not have symptoms or pain.
 Sometimes, there are changes in posture, which may be a sign of scoliosis.
 Other signs may include the following: